conda/ceps/cep-????.md

 This virtual package MUST be present when the target platform is `linux-*`, `osx-*` or `freebsd-*`.
 The version and build string fields MUST be set to `0`.

-The version or build string fields MUST NOT be overriden by the `CONDA_OVERRIDE_UNIX` environment variable.
+The version or build string fields MUST NOT be overridden by the `CONDA_OVERRIDE_UNIX` environment variable.
 However, if this environment variable is set to a non-empty value, the `__unix` virtual package MUST be present if otherwise if would not have been.
 The environment variable MUST be ignored when the target platform is not `linux-*`, `osx-*` or `freebsd-*`.

 #### `__win`

 This virtual package MUST be present when the target platform is `win-*`.
 The version MUST be set to the first three numeric components of the Windows build version, formatted as `{major}.{minor}.{build}`.
 If the version cannot be estimated (e.g. because the target platform does not match the native platform), the fallback value MUST be set to `0`.
 The build string MUST be `0`.

 The string `{major}.{minor}.{build}` can be obtained from: